 Train

-Trains depart from Budapest Deli Station.
-The only one located in Buda, while the other two: Nyugati and Keleti are deployed in the flat Pest.
+Trains depart from Budapest-Déli.
+The main station of the Hungarian capital, that is located in Buda.
+The other two: Nyugati and Keleti are deployed in the flat Pest.

 Trains reach Vienna, the Hauptbahnhof already mentioned above, in about 2 hours and 40-50 minutes.
 The cheapest tickets will lighten your wallet for 12 €.